Minding the Night

 Eline has seen her fair share of hardship – coping with the effects of abuse, poverty, and other childhood traumas.
-A passionate raver and dance music enthusiast, she turned her past experiences into strength and helps others to thrive in the challenging, frequently toxic, out of this world environment of the electronic music industry.
+A passionate raver and dance music enthusiast, she turned her past experiences into strength.
+She now helps others to thrive in the challenging, frequently toxicenvironment of the electronic music industry.

 With a degree in Eastern Languages and Cultures and a certification as a holistic coach in personal and transpersonal coaching, she decided to devote her work to wellbeing in the dance music industry.

-Eline is a regular conference presenter, podcast guest, and event panelist addressing topics like wellness and wellbeing, mental health, entrepreneurship, and inclusion and diversity.
+Eline is a regular conference presenter, podcast guest, and event panelist.
+She addresses topics like wellness and wellbeing, mental health, entrepreneurship, and inclusion and diversity.

 Night Time Economy Advisor, Bristol City Council; Harm reduction and wellbeing champion for nighttime industries; Bristol, UK

-Appointed as Bristol’s first Night Time Economy Advisor in April 2021, Carly’s work is a pivotal role between nighttime operatives and local government.
-As chair of Bristol Nights, she helps design people-centered campaigns which support businesses, workers and audiences who enjoy the city from 6 p.m.-6 a.m.
+Carly was appointed Bristol’s first Night Time Economy Advisor in April 2021.
+Her work is a pivotal role between nighttime operatives and local government.
+As chair of Bristol Nights, she helps design people-centered campaigns which support businesses, workers, and audiences who enjoy the city from 6 p.m.-6 a.m.